StronkEggKing/Doll-Browser-Chatbot/README.md

 # Doll-Browser-Chatbot
 You can now chat with Doll from the Youtube indie series "Murder Drones" on your browser!
+It's not my proudest work (mainly because I used JavaScript) and I'm currently making an enhanced version: [Doll AI 2.0](https://github.com/StronkEggKing/Doll-AI-2.0)

 ## Installation process
 You will see a detailed installation steps for each platform